attaryz/pkg-version/README.md

 - **Multi-Package Manager Support**: Works with npm (package.json), Composer (composer.json), Python (requirements.txt), and Dart/Flutter (pubspec.yaml)
 - **Update Status Indicators**: Visual indicators show the type of update available (major, minor, patch)
+- **One-Click Updates**: Update packages directly from the dependencies view
+- **Bulk Update**: Update all outdated packages with a single click
 - **Tree View**: Organized view of all package files and their dependencies
 - **Exclusion System**: Ability to exclude folders from scanning to improve performance